gromnitsky/weakspec/README.md

 A 'type' key designates a GUI element for a preference & its additional options.
 For example, 'number' type can hold only a JavaScript number.
-If you supply an array or a string for it, validation will fail.
+If you supply an array or a string for it, a validation will fail.

 ### Required options for all preference types

 * `default`

   A default value.
 Cannot be null.
-A possible value depends on a type.
+The possible value depends on a type.

 * `desc`